sharhalakis/vdns/README.md

  * Automatic NS glue records for sub-zones
  * Human-readable serial numbers

-The vdns databse is a human-usable database and data are generated based on that.
+The vdns database is a human-usable database and data are generated based on that.
 I.e. the database is not a storage for raw DNS data.
 For example, forward and reverse records are generated from the same set of data, TXT records are generated from both TXT and DKIM data, etc.